-The Marketing segment delivered outstanding financial results in the second quarter of 2024 as the business captured margin from all products through the effective utilization of Keyera's infrastructure in a strong commodity price environment.
+The Marketing segment maintained its strong financial performance through the third quarter of 2024, achieving higher sales volumes across virtually all products through the effective utilization of Keyera's infrastructure and a disciplined risk management strategy.

-Iso-octane margins are largely derived from three key components: i) butane, the primary feedstock used to produce the product, ii) the price of motor gasoline, referred to as Reformulated Blendstock for Oxygenate Blending ("RBOB"), and iii) a negotiated premium above the price of RBOB, referred to as the iso-octane premium.
-In the second quarter, motor gasoline fundamentals and the premium for iso-octane remained strong, however prices softened compared to the elevated levels experienced in the prior year due to: i) increased U.S. refinery throughput levels; ii) slightly lower North American driving demand; and iii) increased imports of octane blending components into North America.
-Despite slightly weaker pricing fundamentals and a six-week maintenance outage at the AEF facility, iso-octane contribution was strong as the Marketing business continued to access high value markets for its product.
+Iso-octane margins are largely derived from three key components: i) butane, the primary feedstock used to produce the product; ii) the price of motor gasoline, referred to as Reformulated Blendstock for Oxygenate Blending ("RBOB"); and iii) a negotiated premium above the price of RBOB, referred to as the iso-octane premium.